marcinofulus/iCSEbook1/school/source/abitur/2016/en/kubische_funktion.rst

 .. admonition:: Problem

   A polynomial function of degree three defined over :math:`\mathbb{R}` is given.
-Its graph :math:`G_f` has a maximum point at :math:`x=1` and a minimum point at :math:`x=4`.
+Its graph :math:`G_f` has a maximum at :math:`x=1` and a minimum at :math:`x=4`.

-  a) Justify that the graph of the derivative function :math:`f'` of
+  a) Establish that the graph of the derivative :math:`f'` of
      :math:`f` is a parabola which intersects the :math:`x`-axis at the points (1|0) and (4|0) and opens to the top.

-  b) Reason that 2.5 is the :math:`x`-coordinate of the point of inflection of
+  b) Establish that 2.5 is the :math:`x`-coordinate of the point of inflection of
      :math:`G_f`.

 **Solution of part a**

-The derivative of a cubic function is always a parabola, and extrema of the cubic function correspond to roots of the parabola.
+In general, the derivative of a cubic function is a parabola, and extrema of the cubic function correspond to roots of the parabola.
-Since there is a maximum point at :math:`x=1`, the second derivative of the function has to be negative at that point, while at the minimum point at :math:`x=4` the second derivative has to be positive.
+Since there is a maximum at :math:`x=1`, the second derivative of the function has to be negative at that point, while at the minimum at :math:`x=4` the second derivative has to be positive.
 Thus, the graph of :math:`f'` is a parabola opening to the top.